 This Company does not however exclude liability for death or personal injury caused by its negligence.
 The above exclusions and limitations apply only to the extent permitted by law.
 None of your statutory rights as a consumer are affected.

-We use PayPal as well as accept Bank Transfers and therefore all major Credit/Debit Cards, Bankers Draft or BACS Transfer are all acceptable methods of payment.
+e use PayPal as well as accept Bank Transfers, Crypto and all major Credit/Debit Cards (via PayPal), Bankers Draft or BACS Transfer are all acceptable methods of payment.
+Some payments require a premium for extra transaction fees.
 Our Terms are payment in full within thirty days.
 All goods remain the property of the Company until paid for in full.
 Monies that remains outstanding by the due date will incur late payment interest at the rate of 2% above the prevailing Bank of England’s base rate on the outstanding balance until such time as the balance is paid in full and final settlement.
 We reserve the right to seek recovery of any monies remaining unpaid sixty days from the date of invoice via collection Agencies and/or through the Small Claims Court in the event that the outstanding balance does not exceed £3000.
 In such circumstances, you shall be liable for any and all additional administrative and/or court costs.

 Minimum 24 hours notice of cancellation required.
 Notification for instance, in person, via email, mobile phone ‘text message’ and/or fax, or any other means will be accepted subject to confirmation in writing.
 We reserve the right to levy a £30 charge to cover any subsequent administrative expenses.